Junky228/freudMIND/README.md

 # freudMIND
-Also published on ollama community here: https://openwebui.com/f/junky228/freudmind Filter for use in open-WebUI to work with Ollama LLM models.
+Also published on open-webui community here: https://openwebui.com/f/junky228/freudmind Filter for use in open-WebUI to work with Ollama LLM models.
 Implements a simple architecture of the mind as described by Sigmund Freud.

 Interestingly seems to improve reasoning and information provided in responses.